tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
 			<td>Allows dwc:eventDate to be excluded in a bdq:ParameterizedTest.
-The default is to include the event date in the test, but it may be excluded to allow an identification to be prior to the dwc:eventDate.</td>
+The default is to include the event date in the Test, but it may be excluded to allow an identification to be prior to the dwc:eventDate.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td>Used in test "VALIDATION_DATEIDENTIFIED_INRANGE" (bdqcore:dc8aae4b-134f-4d75-8a71-c4186239178e).</td>
+			<td>Used in Test "VALIDATION_DATEIDENTIFIED_INRANGE" (bdqcore:dc8aae4b-134f-4d75-8a71-c4186239178e).</td>
 		</tr>
 		<tr>
 			<td>Status</td>